ElektraInitiative/libelektra/doc/decisions/decision_process.md

 ## Notes

-- Early discussions in issues or in discussions is not prohibited.
+- Discussions in issues/discussions are not prohibited.
   They don't bring a decision forward, though.
   To not waste time, it is recommended to start with the decision process as described here asap.